 Enterprises can waste a lot of money storing big data if they don't have a strategy for how they want to use it.
-Organizations need to understand that big data analytics starts at the ingestion of data, said George Kobakhidze, head of enterprise solutions at ZL Tech, a business analytics firm.
-Curating enterprise repositories also requires consistent retention policies to cycle out old information, especially now because pre-COVID data is rarely accurate in today's market.
+Organizations need to understand that big data analytics starts at the data ingestion stage, said George Kobakhidze, head of enterprise solutions at technology and services provider ZL Tech.
+Curating enterprise data repositories also requires consistent retention policies to cycle out old information, especially now because data that predates the COVID-19 pandemic is often no longer accurate in today's market.

-Thus, teams should plan out the types, schemas and uses of data.
-This is easier said than done, said Travis Rehl, vice president of product at CloudCheckr, a cloud management platform.
+Thus, data management teams should plan out the types, schemas and uses of data before deploying big data systems.
+But that's easier said than done, said Travis Rehl, vice president of product at cloud management platform vendor CloudCheckr.

-"Oftentimes you start from one data model and expand out but quickly realize the model doesn't fit your new data points and you suddenly have technical debt you need to resolve," he said.
+"Oftentimes, you start from one data model and expand out but quickly realize the model doesn't fit your new data points and you suddenly have technical debt you need to resolve," he said.